Yuvalmaster/Heartbeat-Analysis-Tool---EM/README.md

 ### Key Features:

-* Data Loading and Preprocessing: The data_loader.py module loads raw data from CSV files in the `data` directory and preprocesses it to extract device information, dates, and heart rate measurements.
+* **Data Loading and Preprocessing**: The data_loader.py module loads raw data from CSV files in the `data` directory and preprocesses it to extract device information, dates, and heart rate measurements.

-* Database Interaction: The database.py module handles interactions with the PostgreSQL database.
+* **Database Interaction**: The database.py module handles interactions with the PostgreSQL database.
 It creates a new database if it doesn't exist, saves raw data, and stores processed analysis results.

-* Analysis and Data Processing: The analysis.py module performs data processing tasks, including filtering and aggregating data to calculate total heartbeats and heart rate over time.
+* **Analysis and Data Processing**: The analysis.py module performs data processing tasks, including filtering and aggregating data to calculate total heartbeats and heart rate over time.
 It handles irregular data and gaps in measurements.

-* Configuration Management: YAML configuration files (`db_config.yaml` and `analysis_config.yaml`) in the `config` directory allow users to specify database connection details and analysis parameters, adapting the project to different setups and requirements.
+* **Configuration Management**: YAML configuration files (`db_config.yaml` and `analysis_config.yaml`) in the `config` directory allow users to specify database connection details and analysis parameters, adapting the project to different setups and requirements.

-* Visualization: The project generates informative graphs and plots to provide insights into heart rate patterns and trends over time.
+* **Visualization**: The project generates plots of hearbeat rate over time and total heartbeats per hour.
 The graphs are visualized using Grafana dashboard.

-* Error Handling: The code is designed with robust error handling to catch and report any exceptions or inconsistencies in the data, ensuring smooth execution and data integrity.
+* **Error Handling**: The code is designed with robust error handling to catch and report any exceptions or inconsistencies in the data, ensuring smooth execution and data integrity.

 ### Project structure:
 ```md